Drone Training Pilot Courses – 101 and 102 RPAS Training

 We have applied our experience of our aircraft flight training to the drone operating environment.
-Testing officers train and text you so you are completely competent practically and legally.
+Testing officers train and test you so you are completely competent practically and legally.

 What Is A UAV?

 “Unmanned Aerial Vehicles” are known as RPAS, UAVs, or the widely used nickname Drones.
-Pilotless remote operated aircraft is another term for drones.
-UAS s a slightly different terminology which stands for “Unmanned Aerial System”.
+UAS is a slightly different term which stands for “Unmanned Aerial System”.
 This means a system comprised of a remote aircraft, any control station, and radio links between the control station device and the aircraft.